 Historic Sites of Manitoba: Hummerston Town Site (Hummerston, Municipality of North Cypress-Langford)

-In 1904, the now-deserted community of Hummerston was established at this site, at a siding of the Canadian National Railway in what is now the Municipality of North Cypress-Langford.
-It was named for Albert Hummerston, the first farmer to ship a load of grain from this point.
+In November 1902, the now-deserted community of Hummerston was established at this site, at a siding of the Canadian National Railway in what is now the Municipality of North Cypress-Langford.
+The station was named for Albert Hummerston, the first farmer to ship a load of grain from this point.
+The station building was removed in 1959 and the railway line was closed in October 1975.

 Site Coordinates (lat/long): N50.11629, W99.31142